-The Corporation's Common Shares are listed on the Toronto Stock Exchange ("TSX") under the symbol "DSV", on the OTCQX under the symbol "DSVSF", and on the Frankfurt Stock Exchange under the symbol "1CU0".
+The Corporation's Common Shares are listed on the Toronto Stock Exchange ("TSX") under the symbol "DSV", on the OTCQX under the symbol "DSVSF", and on the Frankfurt Stock Exchange under the symbol "1CUO".

 Discovery's flagship asset is the 100%-owned Cordero silver project ("Cordero" or the "Project") located in Chihuahua State, Mexico.
-The Cordero Project has all the attributes of a quality project: grade, scale, significant organic growth opportunities, and well located in mining-friendly Chihuahua state on a prolific silver belt.
-Since acquiring the Cordero Project in August 2019, Discovery's focus has been on defining the economic potential of the Cordero Project primarily through two extensive drill programs and two detailed metallurgical testwork programs.
-Following the completion of a Pre-Feasibility Study titled the "Cordero Silver Project: NI 43-101 Technical Report & Pre-feasibility Study (Chihuahua State, Mexico)" (the "PFS") with an effective date of January 20, 2023, published on February 10, 2023, the focus during the remainder of 2023 is now on the delivery of a Feasibility Study ("FS") in 2024, alongside property-wide exploration and the advancement of the construction permitting process.
+Cordero has all the attributes of a quality project: grade, scale, significant organic growth opportunities, and well located in mining-friendly Chihuahua state on a prolific silver belt.
+Since acquiring the Project in August 2019, Discovery's focus has been on defining its economic potential primarily through two extensive drill programs and two detailed metallurgical testwork programs.
+Following the completion of a Pre-Feasibility Study titled the "Cordero Silver Project: NI 43-101 Technical Report & Prefeasibility Study (Chihuahua State, Mexico)" (the "PFS") with an effective date of January 20, 2023, published on February 10, 2023, the focus during the remainder of 2023 is now on the delivery of a Feasibility Study ("FS") in Q1 2024, alongside property-wide exploration and the advancement of the construction permitting process.
 The PFS demonstrates that Cordero is a tier-one project with the potential to be developed into one of the largest silver mines globally.